tgallacher/gatsby-plugin-remove-generator/README.md

 ## Background

-When Gatsby builds your site it will auto-inject a `<meta>` tag in the `<head>` of your site indicating the Gatsby version used to build your site.
+When Gatsby creates a build of your site it will auto-inject a `<meta>` tag indicating the Gatsby version used to build your site.
 For example:

 ```html
 <meta name="generator" content="Gatsby 2.13.2" />
 ```

 This is too much detail for my personal preference, and also has potential security implications.

+This plugin lets you either customize this content string, or remove the `meta` tag completely.

 ## Install